Fittings/Tetr3DS/notes/colours.md

-# Colours of a blocks
+# Colours of the blocks

 How many different colours for blocks is too many colours?